qeeqbox/authorization-bypass/README.md

 <p align="center"> <img src="https://raw.githubusercontent.com/qeeqbox/authorization-bypass/main/content/authorization-bypass.svg"></p>

 ## Authorization Bypass
-Authorization Bypass is a vulnerability that occurs when an application fails to properly enforce access controls, allowing a user to access resources or perform actions beyond their assigned permissions.
+Authorization Bypass is a security vulnerability that occurs when an application fails to properly enforce access controls, allowing a user to access resources or perform actions beyond their assigned permissions.

 ## Authorization
 Authorization determines what authenticated users are permitted to do within an application.
 When authorization controls are improperly implemented, attackers may gain access to restricted data, execute unauthorized actions, or escalate their privileges.